coalfire/dirty-salt/README.md

 With CentOS 5.4, Nexpose 5.17.4 found 287 vulnerabilities, 90 of them unique.

 It is not well-tested - some of the states may fail.
-Don't much maintenance on this project.
+Don't expect much maintenance on this project.

 ## Installation